allkods/blog-easy/README.md

 2. blogImageSrc -> It contains the image src of the post ( can be used in meta tags for SEO )
 3. blogHtml -> It contains whole of the blog post in HTML format inside a single string ( can be rendered inside any desired div )
 4. slug -> It contains the slug of the post ( can be used to make delete or update button )
+5. hit -> It contains number of times the post is hit or visited.
+6. tags -> It contains tags of the post ( can be used in meta tags for SEO )

 To know how to set up the frontend see -> [setting up views](https://allkods.in/projects/blog-easy#Using_variables_fetched_form_getting_Single_blog_post)